 Online dating has become a new trend.
+There are 44.2 million Americans using online dating as a tool for finding a soulmate or as a gateway to casual hookups.
 It’s a romantic thing to find your Mr. or Mrs. Right on dating websites or apps like Tinder, Bumble, Omegle, or even Dingtone.
 However, during the whole process, online security is always the top 1 concern.
 Follow the simple tips below and you’ll be able to know how to protect yourself when you date online.

 Should You Try Online Dating?